Telemetry¶

 telemetry = multistorageclient.telemetry.init()

-# Create a storage client with the telemetry provider instance.
+# Directly create a storage client with the telemetry provider instance and open an object/file.

 client = multistorageclient.StorageClient(